omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 is the one with the highest EV in the entire game.

-Even before the community cards were dealt the winner would already be clear and what is worse, the pot would not even contain any money because nobody had bet anything.
+Even before the community cards were dealt the winner would already be clear and what is worse, the pot would not even contain any money because nobody would have bet anything.

 That sounds like a truly terrible game!